• Skip to main content

 • Red Onion - I like adding a bit of minced red onions to my spicy salmon because it adds a nice crisp texture while adding a pop of color and sweetness.

 • Kaiware Daikon Sprouts - This is purely optional, but I like the peppery flavor and the crisp texture they add to these rolls.
-You can substitute in any green veggies that you like, such as mizuna or cucumbers.
+You can substitute in any green veggies that you like, such as mizuna, radish sprouts, or cucumbers.
+Even vegetables like lettuce, carrot sticks, or asparagus will work; it's all up to what your diners enjoy.

 • Sushi Rice - Sushi rice is made by seasoning freshly cooked Japanese short-grain rice with sushi vinegar.
-You can check out my sushi rice recipe to learn how to make it.
+You can check out my sushi rice recipe and my seasoned rice vinegar recipe to learn the easiest way to make it in a rice cooker or on the stove.
+Japanese rice is essential to this dish because it sticks together, unlike long grain rice that has fluffy, separate grains.

 • Nori - While it's easy to assume that nori is just paper-thin sheets of seaweed, not all nori is created equally.
 Great nori is fragrant and loaded with umami which makes it a seasoning, not just a wrapper.